adamfowleruk/mljs/planning.md

   - Share workplace via URL
    - Add this to My Workplaces option on non-owned workplace page load
   - Edit limited to owner of workplace
- - Docs: Workplace standalone app
+ - IN PROGRESS Docs: Workplace standalone app
   - DONE Roxy base rest only project
   - DONE Update build scripts to send latest files in to project
   - Special security roles for application, and app wide security settings